Tappan Zee Bridge (1955–2017): History

 The site of the bridge, at the Hudson River's second-widest point, added to construction costs.
 The site was chosen to be as close as possible to New York City, while staying out of the 25 mi range of the Port Authority's influence, thus ensuring that revenue from collected tolls would go to the newly created New York State Thruway Authority, and not the Port Authority.
 A unique aspect of the design of the bridge was that the main span was supported by eight hollow concrete caissons.
 Their buoyancy supported some of the loads and helped reduce costs.

 The bridge was designed by Emil Praeger of the Madigan-Hyland engineering firm.
 Captain Praeger helped develop floating caissons during World War II when the Allied forces needed to create and protect portable harbors for the 1944 invasion of Normandy.
+Black architect and engineer Donald F. White had also worked on the bridge design.

 Construction started in March 1952 and the bridge opened to traffic on December 15, 1955, along with a 27 mi long section of the New York State Thruway from Suffern to Yonkers.
+The bridge was built on a very tight budget of $81 million (1950 dollars), or $1.08 billion in 2024 dollars.

 New York State Governor W. Averell Harriman signed a bill on February 28, 1956, to officially name the structure the Tappan Zee Bridge.

+In 1960, the bridge was redecked, additionally, it was given a new metallic safety barrier.

 Originally, tolls were collected in both directions.
 In August 1970, the toll was abolished for westbound drivers, and at the same time, eastbound drivers saw their tolls doubled.
 The tolls of eleven other New York–New Jersey and Hudson River crossings along a 130 mi stretch, from the Outerbridge Crossing in the south to the Rip Van Winkle Bridge in the north, were also changed to eastbound-only at that time.

+In an effort to reduce congestion, the median was replaced by a seventh travel lane in 1987, this meant making the other six lanes narrower.

+A zipper barrier was installed in 1992.